erikeldridge/erikeldridge.github.com/_drafts/_posts/santa-cruz-fungus-fair-2018.md

 Douglas Smith spoke next about his experience studying terrestrial mushrooms in [Los Trancos open space preserve](https://www.openspace.org/preserves/los-trancos).
 Notes:

 * He initially wanted to survey all mushrooms in California, but realized there was so much diversity it'd be impossible, so he reduced his scope to just a single 2 x 3 mile park, which he's studied for 12 years and is still discovering new varieties.
 * He's performing an informal study, visiting the park 6-10 times per year.
-He takes a photograph and sample of each species on each visit, and plots observations over time
+He takes a photograph and sample of each species on each visit, and plots observations over time.
+Some species he's seen only once.
+Others he sees on every trip.
+He's concerned climate and habitat change may negatively impact fungal diversity, but there are so many factors influencing a mushroom's appearance, it's difficult to discern patterns.
-* Hearing this talk reminded me of
+* Hearing this talk reminded me of Stewart Brand's recommendation in Whole Earth Discipline to deeply understand the place we live

+The last talk of the day was Alan Rockefeller's "Mushrooms of Mexico".
+Notes: